segejung/Job-Comparison-App/GroupProject/Weekly-Reports/wcronin6-d2.md

-- Project Plan markdown file
+- Completed the Project Plan markdown file that was started by the group as a whole
-- Design Document (Section 1)
+- Worked on section 1 of the design document file
-- Job Details Class
+- Developed on backend Job Details Class
-- If time Job Ranking
+- Developed the Job Rank Details Class